A Copula-based variational autoencoder for uncertainty quantification in inverse problems: application to damage identification in an offshore wind turbine: Introduction

 \section{Introduction}

-Continuously assessing the health condition of the mooring system in floating offshore wind turbines (FOWTs) is crucial to ensure their durability and enhance their contribution to the power network.
-This paper proposes an efficient copula-based variational autoencoder (VAE) to identify damage in the mooring system of an FOWT from limited motion responses measured through monitoring.
-By designing a copula-based posterior distribution, we efficiently express the multiplicity of solutions to the inverse problem.
-Once trained, the VAE receives new motion observations and delivers a map of the feasible solutions that most likely produced them, describing the uncertainty of the diagnostic.
+Continuously assessing the health condition of floating offshore wind turbine (FOWT) mooring systems is crucial to ensure their durability and thus increase their contribution to the power network.
+This paper proposes an efficient copula-based variational autoencoder (VAE) for identifying damage in the FOWT mooring system using limited motion responses measured during monitoring.
+Once trained, the VAE is able to process new motion observations in real time and provide a probabilistic description of the most likely underlying FOWT health conditions.
+The copula VAE thus identifies multiple solutions to the inverse problem and provides a measure of the uncertainty of the FOWT diagnostic.

-Offshore wind energy solutions offer outstanding energy production opportunities thanks to the strong winds that exist in the deep-water sites where they are installed~\cite{Gibbs03102022}.
-As a consequence, they have become increasingly attractive for the European green transition~\cite{gonzalez2025offshore}.
+Offshore wind energy solutions offer outstanding energy production opportunities owing to the strong winds that blow in the deep-water sites where they are installed~\cite{Gibbs03102022}, and have thus become increasingly attractive for the European green transition~\cite{gonzalez2025offshore}.
 Indeed, 117 GW of new wind power capacity was installed globally in 2024 only~\cite{gwec2025}.
-However, these appealing characteristics also bring drawbacks, such as harsh operating conditions, reduced accessibility~\cite{JAHANI2022111136}, and complexity of the required mooring and floating systems~\cite{xu2021design}.
-These challenging characteristics result in expensive and potentially unsafe maintenance operations, which may expose workers to hazardous environments during inspection and repair intervention~\cite{Milligan_Workers1014}.
+However, the appeal of building wind turbines offshore is counterbalanced by a few drawbacks: harsh operating conditions, reduced accessibility~\cite{JAHANI2022111136}, and the technical complexity of installing the required mooring and floating systems~\cite{xu2021design}.
+These challenges result in expensive and potentially hazardous maintenance operations, which may expose workers to hazardous environments during inspection and repair interventions~\cite{Milligan_Workers1014}.